amida-tech/orange-api/README.md

 ### This Service's MongoDB Instance

 `MONGO_URI` (Required) [`mongodb://localhost/orange-api`] MongoDB connection URI.
-- `.env.docker` sets this to `mongodb://amida-orange-api-db:27017/orange-api` which assumes:
+- `.env.production` sets this to `mongodb://amida-orange-api-db:27017/orange-api` which assumes:
   - `amida-orange-api-db` is the name of the docker container running MongoDB.
   - The docker container running MongoDB and this service's container are a part of the same docker network.
   - Until we update the mongoose version, you must specify the port number, else you get this error: https://stackoverflow.com/questions/51156334/unhandled-rejection-mongoerror-port-must-be-specified